thomas-fossati/cca-token-da/draft-ffm-rats-cca-token.md

 ### CCA Platform Instance ID
 {: #sec-instance-id-claim}

-The Instance ID claim represents the unique identifier of the Initial Attestation Key (IAK).
+The Instance ID claim represents the unique identifier of the Platform Attestation Key (PAK).
 The EAT `ueid` (claim key 256) of type RAND is used.
 The following constraints apply to the `ueid-type`:

 * The length MUST be 33 bytes.
-* The first byte MUST be 0x01 (RAND) followed by the 32-byte unique identifier of the IAK.
+* The first byte MUST be 0x01 (RAND) followed by the 32-byte unique identifier of the PAK.

 This claim MUST be present in a CCA Platform attestation token.

 ~~~
-{::include cddl/platform/arm-instance-id.cddl}
+{::include cddl/platform/arm-platform-instance-id.cddl}
 ~~~

 ### CCA Platform Implementation ID